Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-InPerson.md

 <!-- theme: danger -->
 > We are enhancing Commerce Hub to include card present transactions support and the documents related to the features will be released soon.

+## Overview

+Commerce Hub supports in-Person or Card Present payment transactions where the customer physically presents the card while making a transaction at any merchant terminal.
+This type of transcation can include swiping a card with a magnetic strip, inserting a card with an EMV chip, or tapping a mobile device with the card loaded to a digital wallet.
+A transaction can qualify as a card present transaction only when the merchant must capture electronic data stored on the card.

+The two types of implementation of EMV systems which Commerce Hub offers for Card Present payments are: semi-integration where a 3rd party terminal encrpts the payment source and fully-integration where Commerce Hub encrypts the paymet source.

+## Semi-Intergation Payment Source

+The terminal or device used to capture customer card data is connected to the POS application.
+While the POS terminal still initiates the payment transaction, the software obtains all the payment information from a 3rd party device or a card reader such as ingenico, etc. and submits and RESTful API request to the processor or gateway, which tells the POS whether the sale is approved or declined.

 <!-- overview similar to online; integration methods are semi-integrated with a 3rd party terminal that will encrypt the payment source, fully-integration where commerce hub will encrypt the payment source (coming soon).